chinkitp/entity-matching-dataset/README.md

-# Benchmark dataset for entity resolution
+# Benchmarked dataset for entity resolution

-## This repository help to create dataset for entity resolution.
+## This repository helps to create dataset for entity resolution.

 ```java
     root